T0y-yusuke/SafeStay_free/README.md

 It’s far from perfect, but I released it with the simple intention of providing something helpful in a moment of real need.
 If it brings peace of mind to even one person, that alone makes it worthwhile.
+This app was created in response to a real emergency.
+For more about the background and intention, see <a href="https://note.com/y_5k110/n/n59099d30f429">this note</a>(in Japanese)